EWitting/DSAIT4205-control-dataset/README.md

 ![joint table](figs/joint_table.png)

 To confirm wether the theory holds, it could be visualized that a standard classifier does correctly learn p(y|x), but that when interpreting the logits directly, they do not represent the joint distribution and marginal p(x).
 While this should indeed be the case for their proposed training procedure.
+With the measures visualised as below.

 ![triple plot](figs/triple_plot.png)